-Data item Comment 1 Deceased's scheme at leaving - 1992, 2006 (Standard), 2006 (Special), 2015 Check that membership class is present, if it is required in order to define the class of membership, from which the scheme rules and benefits applicable to the member can be ascertained.
-2 Deceased's former employer Check that name of former employer is present.
-3 Deceased's NI number 'TN' formats should be regarded as missing data.
+Data item Comment 1 Deceased's member's scheme at leaving - 1992, 2006 (Standard), 2006 (Special), 2015 Check that membership class is present, if it is required in order to define the class of membership, from which the scheme rules and benefits applicable to the member can be ascertained.
+2 Date dependant's pension began Check that date pension started is present.
+3 Deceased's former employer Check that name of former employer is present.
+4 Deceased's NI number 'TN' formats should be regarded as missing data.
 The final character of NI numbers is not essential.
-4 Dependant type Check that dependant type is present, in order that the benefits applicable can be ascertained.
-5 FS derived pension Check that a value is recorded for dependant's final salary scheme pension, excluding any injury pension payable.
-6 CARE derived pension Check that a value is recorded for dependant's CARE scheme Pension at valuation date, excluding any injury pension payable.
-7 Injury award Check details of any dependant's injury award (DIS only).
-8 Partner's Pre/ Post-88 GMP Check that a member with at least one month of pre 4/88 contracted out service has a pre- 88 GMP.
+5 Dependant type Check that dependant type is present, in order that the benefits applicable can be ascertained.
+6 FS derived pension Check that a value is recorded for dependant's final salary scheme pension, excluding any injury pension payable.

+7 CARE derived pension Check that a value is recorded for dependant's CARE scheme Pension at valuation date, excluding any injury pension payable.
+8 Injury award Check details of any dependant's injury award (DIS only).
+9 Partner's Pre/ Post-88 GMP Check that a member with at least one month of pre 06/04/1988 contracted out service has a pre-88 GMP.
 GMP must be divisible by 52.
-May be derived if total GMP and post 4/88 GMP are recorded.
-Check that a member with at least one month of post 4/88 service contracted out on a GMP basis has a post 88 GMP.
+May be derived if total GMP and post 05/04/1988 GMP are recorded.
+Check that a member with at least one month of post 05/04/1988 service contracted out on a GMP basis has a post 88 GMP.
 Can be derived or explicit.
-9 Date GMP revalued to Check that a revaluation rate is present for each element of GMP.
+10 Date GMP revalued to Check that a revaluation rate is present for each element of GMP.